anitaposch/anita-grav/user/pages/04.blog/articles-2023/231216-most-impactful-African-Bitcoiner/most-impact-Africa-2023.md

 template: article
 ---

-# #7 Most Impactful African Bitcoiner
+# Seventh Most Impactful African Bitcoiner

 I'm thrilled to share that I've been recognized as the #7 Most Impactful African Bitcoiner of the year 2023.
 This is the [second time after 2022 I have been in the top 10](https://anitaposch.com/impactful-african-bitcoiner-22).
 This honor is not only a personal achievement but also reflects the growing impact of Bitcoin in Africa.